CARP: Context-Aware Reliability Prediction of Black-Box Web Services: Introduction

-\begin{itemize} \item We study the problem of user-perceived reliability prediction of black-box services, which remains an open and challenging research problem. \item We present a context-aware reliability model with its construction for reliability prediction, which can alleviate the data sparsity problem that heavily limits the prediction accuracy of the existing approaches. \item The preliminary evaluation results show that \textit{CARP} can make significant improvement on prediction accuracy, especially when the available data is sparse. \end{itemize}
+The main contributions of this paper can be summarized as follows: \begin{itemize} \itemsep{1ex} \item We study the problem of predicting user-perceived reliability of black-box Web services, which remains an open and challenging research problem. \item We present {CARP}, a context-aware reliability model with its construction for reliability prediction, by leveraging a novel formulation of context-specific matrix factorization. \item The evaluation results show that {CARP} makes a significant improvement in prediction accuracy over the state-of-the-art reliability prediction models. \end{itemize}

 The remainder of this paper is organized as follows.
-Section~\ref{sec:framework} and Section~\ref{sec:approach} present the framework and the detailed approach of CARP.
-Section~\ref{sec:evaluation} reports on our preliminary evaluation results.
-We discuss the related work in Section~\ref{sec:relatedwork}, and finally conclude this paper in Section~\ref{sec:conclusion}.
+Section~\ref{sec:background} introduces the background.
+Section~\ref{sec:approach} describes the details of {CARP}.
+We report the evaluation results in Section~\ref{sec:evaluation} and make some discussions in Section~\ref{sec:discussion}.
+We then review the related work in Section~\ref{sec:relatedwork}, and finally conclude the paper in Section~\ref{sec:conclusion}.